 Even if you go the physician route, you will go to colleagues to bounce ideas off of each other, so that kind of collaboration is part of medicine in general.
 It’s not only for PAs.

 [40:37] MD vs PA: Advice for People Trying to Decide

 Savanna recommends students to shadow a lot and do some soul searching to decide if they’d be happy in that collaborative role and not as the ultimate decision maker.

 My personal recommendation would be 100% shadowing.
 You have to shadow.
-Go out and see that a PA does.
+Go out and see what a PA does.
 Interact with the PA.
 Watch the PA interact with a physician.
 Listen to how the PA talks about being supervised by a physician.
 Try to find PAs in different specialties and see what those interactions are like.

 Savanna cites one resource you could use if this something you need to look into.
 Go to the state medical board and look at their website.
-Also, just ask PAs who work in that state since they’re going to be your best resource to finding out what it’s really like.
+Also, just ask PAs who work in that state since they’re going to be your best resource for finding out what it’s really like.
 Just try to get that first-hand knowledge.

 [43:50] The Decision to Become a Physician

 The PA world never crossed my mind.
-Maybe PA school wasn’t just as popular back when I went to school.
+Maybe PA school just wasn’t as popular back when I went to school.
 I applied to medical school back in 2001.